node-js-libs/curlrequest/README.md

 `curl_path` - *default: 'curl'*

-Use this if you want to use curlrequest in Windows or if you want to specify anothr path for curl.
+Use this to specify an alternative path for curl.

 ### Passing options directly to curl